igsl-group/JiraDashboardMigrator/README.md

 ```

 ##### Grant Roles
-- To grant roles in Jira Cloud.
+- To grant roles in all projects in Jira Cloud.
 - Roles are referenced by name, e.g. jira-administrator.
 - Specify multiple roles by delimiting with space.
 - If -u is not specified, the roles will be granted to targetUser in config.json.